NanorIsrael/shell_program/README.md

 - Can not handle file manipulations

 - aliases, builtins and the environment
+- No piping or redirection
+- No globbing

 # Bugs
 - Handle echo "/bin/ls" | ./hsh